 Yet, that's only part of what the Flanigans bring to the winery and distillery table — rather — bar.

-Their careers — he’s a surgeon, and she’s a lawyer — allowed them to travel over the years.
-During their business trips and vacations, the two sought out wineries and distilleries, adding to their knowledge of the two drinks.
-They also took away something else: the full venue experience.
+Their careers — he’s a surgeon, she’s a lawyer — allowed them to travel over the years.
+During their business trips and vacations, the two sought out wineries and distilleries, adding to their knowledge.
+They also took away something else: the full-venue experience.

 "We're not just trying to sell them something," Dana said.
 "We want them to leave more knowledgeable, more empowered, so they can find good wines and spirits wherever they are."

 Kevin agreed.
-Sure, they hope people purchase Flanigan's products — they currently have four wines and four spirits for sale — but it's also about sharing their love and knowledge of the drinks.
+Sure, they hope people purchase Flanigan's products, but it's also about sharing their love and knowledge of the drinks.

 Right from the start, Flanigan's isn't a typical winery, and it's also not a typical distillery.